 California CPRA Q2 2026 Audience Targeting Audit: Sensitive PI, Opt-Out Signals & Advertiser Cookie Consent Workflow

-California's CPPA published Q2 2026 enforcement guidance that materially tightens audience targeting, opt-out signals, and cookie consent obligations.
+California's CPPA has sharpened its 2026 enforcement focus on audience targeting, opt-out signals, and cookie consent obligations under CPRA.
 Here is the advertiser-side workflow.

 What CPPA Published in Q2 2026